Steve Bell (cartoonist): Cartoonist

 In the run-up to the 2015 United Kingdom general election, there was outrage on Twitter over an If... cartoon strip depicting Scottish National Party (SNP) leader Nicola Sturgeon as refusing to compromise on their "core demand... for incest and Scottish country dancing".
 Numerous tweets branded Bell as racist, while others said that it was no more outrageous than his cartoons mocking other politicians.
 There were over 300 complaints made to The Guardian and nearly 1,000 comments under the online cartoon, mostly negative.
 The wording referred to a quotation attributed to Sir Arnold Bax, who said a Scottish friend had told him: "You should make a point of trying every experience once, excepting incest and folk dancing."
 During the 2014 Scottish independence referendum, Bell's cartoon strip depicted Sturgeon's "Yes" campaigning as promising "No Noness ... and Yes Yesness; Nationalism, Socialism: together they go so well!!"

 In July 2019, Bell sent an angry email to The Guardian after his If... cartoon strip was pulled.
-The cartoon portrayed Deputy Leader of the Labour Party Tom Watson as the "antisemite finder general" for being critical of antisemitism in the Labour Party.
+The cartoon portrayed the then Deputy Leader of the Labour Party, Tom Watson, as the "antisemite finder general" for being critical of what he called antisemitism in the Labour Party.
 In June 2020, Home Secretary Priti Patel, while listing her experiences of racism in the House of Commons, mentioned a cartoon of Bell's published in The Guardian of being portrayed as "a fat cow with a ring through its nose, something that was not only racist but offensive, both culturally and religiously".

 On 15 July 2020, The Guardian announced planning to cut jobs due to expected losses caused by the coronavirus pandemic.
 The Media Group said "We will discuss all our proposals, including redundancy terms, during collective consultation with our employee and trade union representatives."
 Online social media including Twitter spread a rumour that Bell's annual contract (due to expire in 2021) would not be renewed, without confirmation from The Guardian or from Bell himself.
 The UK Press Gazette was told by Bell that his annual freelance contract has always been a process of negotiation.
 For some time he had been in talks with editor-in-chief Katharine Viner about reducing his workload, and "Sadly this probably spells the end for the 'If…' strip after 39 and a half years, which I enjoy doing immensely, but is a hell of a lot of work for an old codger like me, particularly in full colour.
 I do hope to continue after next April doing large editorial cartoons."